Project on Loss and Damage Finance

 Team Members

-Brenda is the Coordinator for the Finance Working Group and also serves as the Member Engagement Lead for the Collaboration.
-She has more than eight years of experience in policy advocacy, community engagement, partnerships, climate education, and intergovernmental processes.
-She is currently a negotiator for Malawi on Loss and Damage and coordinates the Finance Working Group of the L&DC.
+Brenda (she/her) is a climate change advocate with more than eight years of experience in policy advocacy, community engagement, partnerships, climate education, and intergovernmental processes.
+She is currently a negotiator for Malawi on Loss and Damage and coordinates the Finance Working Group of the Loss and Damage Collaboration.
 She has expertise in gender and youth mainstreaming and engagement.
 Brenda is also a farmer and uses the platform to advocate for sustainable food systems.

 Technical Expert